JaxRaffnix/SnapMerge/README.md

 )
 ```

-The subfunction `combine_media(media_path, overlay_path, output_path)` is also available for more granular control in the module import.
+The subfunction `combine_media(media_path, overlay_path, output_path)` is also available for customization.
 For detailed usage, please refer to the doc strings.

-## Constrains and Assumptions

-- The overwrite check compares file stems (names without extensions) in lowercase
-- Overlay files should contain "overlay" in their filename
-- Media files should contain "main" in their filename
-- For videos, overlay positioning is centered
-- Temporary files are cleaned up automatically

-## Known Limitations

-- Overlay resizing for videos may cause permission errors on some systems
-- ZIP files must contain exactly 2 files (media and overlay)
-- The overwrite check is case-insensitive but not extremely robust

 ## License